alairdata/Prediction-of-Cancer-Types-using-Gene-Expession/README.md

 # Conclusion
 We were able to classify the cancer types with high accuracy and precision, thus helping in early diagnosis and saving many lives.

-# --- Note
-The knowledge cut off is 2021, so the libraries and techniques may have newer version.